 In 2019, many more HCOs will invest in digital experiences that enable virtual care.
 This will extend from outpatient visits to pharmaceutical companies offering virtual clinical trials.
 But this additional investment could put a tremendous strain on providers, especially the 670 rural hospitals already at risk of closure.
 These providers represent up to 11.7 million patients who may no longer have care access.
 Retail giants like CVS, Walgreens, and Walmart will fill the gap, offering retail clinics and virtual care services direct to consumers.”

-How analytics can help: In 2018, we wrote about microhospitals and how analytics is helping Tandem Hospital Partners track patient data and improve turnaround time in the facilities.
-As providers invest in alternate forms of care, analytics can help integrate data from multiple source systems as well as track operational data such as the time patients are waiting for a doctor’s visit and the time between each stage of their visit.
+How analytics can help: As providers invest in alternate forms of care, analytics can help integrate data from multiple source systems as well as track operational data such as the time patients are waiting for a doctor’s visit and the time between each stage of their visit.
 As telehealth increases in prominence, analytics can help providers understand peak visit times and enable them to staff in order to match demand.

 Prediction #2: Patient engagement will be an area of top focus